MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-azure-vm-manually.md

 ms.custom: devx-track-azurecli, devx-track-extended-java, devx-track-java, devx-track-javaee, devx-track-javaee-was-vm, devx-track-javaee-was, devx-track-javaee-websphere, migration-java, linux-related-content
 ---

-# Tutorial: Manually install WebSphere Application Server Network Deployment (traditional) on Azure virtual machines
+# Tutorial: Manually install WebSphere Application Server Network Deployment (traditional) on Azure virtual machines (VMs)

 This tutorial shows you how to install IBM WebSphere Application Server (WAS) Network Deployment (ND) traditional and configure a WAS cluster on Azure virtual machines (VMs) on GNU/Linux.